gauthamkun/Premier-Soccer-league-Cup/README.md

 5. 👩🏻‍💻 Shreya Reddy Bolla

 #### To Run The Project:
-1. Run the Spring Boot Java File - Go to /src/main/java/io/soccerapp/premiersoccerleagueapp
+1. Run the Spring Boot Java File - Go to '/src/main/java/io/soccerapp/premiersoccerleagueapp'
-2. Run the React App - Go /src/frontend
+2. Run the React App - Go to '/src/frontend'
-3. "npm install"
+3. Open the terminal at the above location and type "npm install"
-4. "npm start"
+4. Then start the React app with "npm start"
-5. The Application will be running on "http://localhost:3000/"
+5. The Application will be running on "http://localhost:3000/" in your local machine